 Nine of the 23 shipyard halls remain; after docks were built in the harbour which prevented access to them by sea they have been used for a variety of purposes.

 (above) S. Teodoro seen from La Canea; (below) S. Teodoro seen from the coastal road

 In order to provide their ships with safe anchorages along the northern coast of Crete in addition to the ports, the Venetians built fortresses on four islets.
 S. Teodoro is located to the west of La Canea and in 1645 it was the first fortress which was attacked by the Ottomans; its garrison was very small and the assailants greatly outnumbered the defenders.
-The Venetian commander, feeling that further resistance was in vain, ignited the gunpowder magazine and blew up the fortress causing large Ottoman losses.
+The commander, feeling that further resistance was in vain, ignited the gunpowder magazine and blew up the fortress causing large Ottoman losses.
 In 1650 the Venetians reoccupied S. Teodoro and considered rebuilding the fortress, but they opted instead for its total demolition.

-(above) The sea (left) and land (right) fortresses which protected the entrance to Souda Bay; (below) Souda Bay seen from the land fortress; Akrotiri peninsula is on the right
+(above) The sea (left) and land (right) fortresses which protected the entrance to Souda Bay; (below) Souda Bay seen from the land fortress; the Akrotiri peninsula is on the right

-The Venetians built a small castle on the southern coast of the bay, opposite the sea fortress; it now houses an artillery base of the Greek army which is surrounded by high modern walls.
+The Venetians built a small castle on the southern coast of the bay, opposite the sea fortress; it now houses a base of the Greek army which is surrounded by high modern walls.
 Because of the development of long distance artillery in 1872 the Ottomans built a new fortress on the top of the mountain behind Castello Apicorono.
 Today this fortress houses a prison.

 Move to page two: the Old Town.